ydhanush8/ydhanush8/README.md

 # 💫 About Me:
 👋 Hi, I'm Y Dhanush, an aspiring Software Engineer with a strong interest in Full-Stack Development using the MERN stack.
-I hold a Bachelor's in Computer Science and Engineering and have over a year of experience building applications, including a chat app and a bookstore app.
+I hold a Bachelor's in Computer Science and Engineering and have over a year of experience building applications.
 I'm passionate about learning new technologies and creating efficient, scalable solutions.

 ## 🌐 Socials: